bhalash/t9e/README.md

 ## Why?

-This project began in response to a [Hacktoberfest help request][2] on [tictactoe-server][3]-refactor the solution checker to use ES6 syntax.
+This project began in response to a [Hacktoberfest help request][2] on [tictactoe-server][3].
+The ticket asked for the solution checker to use ES6 syntax.
 My solution to the problem interested me enough to spin off the code.

 ## But Senpai..._Why?_